tulios/mappersmith/README.md

 # Mappersmith

-It is a lightweight rest client mapper for javascript.
+It is a lightweight, dependency free, rest client mapper for javascript.

 # Usage